-Each year, whiplash affects more than two million Americans.
+Each year, more than two million Americans experience whiplash.
 Also called a neck strain or sprain, it occurs when the head suddenly snaps forward, then backward — a whip-like motion that overstretches the joints, muscles and ligaments of the neck and upper back.

 Here are five things you may not know about this well-known injury.